Jazz, The First Thirty Years

 As a musical language of communication, jazz is the first indigenous American style to affect music in the rest of the World.
 From the beat of ragtime syncopation and driving brass bands to soaring gospel choirs mixed with field hollers and the deep down growl of the blues, jazz's many roots are celebrated almost everywhere in the United States.

 The city of New Orleans features prominently in early development of jazz.
 A port city with doors to the spicy sounds of the Caribbean and Mexico and a large, well-established black population, the Crescent City was ripe for the development of new music at the turn of the century.
 Brass bands marched in numerous parades and played to comfort families during funerals.
 Also, numerous society dances required skilled musical ensembles.
 New Orleans was home to great early clarinetists Johnny Dodds, Jimmy Noone and Sidney Bechet.
-One of the first great cornetist, Joe "King" Oliver and his leading student and future star, Louis Armstrong hailed from New Orleans along with other influential musicians including Jelly Roll Morton.
+These musicians have inspired many to pick up the clarinet and alto clarinet reeds with the hopes of replicating that New Orleans sound One of the first great cornetist, Joe "King" Oliver and his leading student and future star, Louis Armstrong hailed from New Orleans along with other influential musicians including Jelly Roll Morton.

 Chicago became the focal point for jazz in the early 1920s when New Orleans musicians found their way north after clubs in the Storyville area of New Orleans were closed.
 Jazz began to gain wider notice as recordings made in the Windy City sold throughout America.
 Chicago was a magnet for musicians in the Mid-West.
 Famous musicians who received acclaim for their work in Chicago were Earl Hines, Johnny Dodds, Louis Armstrong and King Oliver.